Pulse Sequencer

 Prototype

-The prototype uses an Olimex ESP32-P4-DEV board.
+The prototype uses an Olimex ESP32-P4-PC board.
 The mipi dsi also goes to a hdmi adapter, io36 is pulled to 3v, io35 (boot) is pulled to 3v.
 The JTAG USB goes to the DeMon for debugging.
 The full USB goes to the Midi input.
-The HS USB goes to the cartridge port (pins 12 to 15).
+The HS USB is the FireStorm return link in production; on this standalone prototype it can be looped to a test USB device for bring-up.

 | UEXT | Name | Behaviour |